KevinLiTian/Harvard_CS50_AI/README.md

 ## Contact ME

-If you have any questions regarding the course material or any of the projects, please feel free to contact me through my email <kevintian.li@mail.utoronto.ca> or <kevin.li20021106@gmail.com>
+If you have any questions regarding the course material or any of the projects, please feel free to contact me through my emails <kevintian.li@mail.utoronto.ca> or <kevin.li20021106@gmail.com>